ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling: Experimental Evaluation

-The curves and the numerical results suggest that even under severely non-i.i.d. data ($N\!R$=0.98), ISFL mitigates the performance decays on accuracy, stability and convergence, which strengthens FL's robustness against imbalance data distribution.
+The curves and the numerical results suggest that even under severely non-i.i.d. data ($N\!R$=0.98 for mixed non-i.i.d., or $\alpha$=0.2 for Dirichlet non-i.i.d.), ISFL mitigates the performance decays on accuracy, stability and convergence, which strengthens FL's robustness against imbalance data distribution.
 The above results indicate that ISFL guarantees the generalization ability of the global model even though the local models are trained on non-i.i.d. data.
 This also implies ISFL's potentials for personalized preference.
 By substituting the $\{p_j\}$ in \eqref{thm2-q_star} as the distribution that local client prefers, the global model tends to perform well on both standard testing data and the personalized local data.

 Besides, ISFL converges most rapidly and reaches the lowest train loss as shown in Fig. \ref{fig-loss-95} and \ref{fig-loss-98}.
-This also verifies that the convergence bound in Theorem \ref{thm1-bound} makes sense and the corresponding optimal IS weights effectively improve the convergence of FL with non-i.i.d. data.
+This also supports that the convergence bound in Theorem \ref{thm1-bound} makes sense and the corresponding optimal IS weights effectively improve the convergence of FL with non-i.i.d. data.

 As for the setting of the lowest IS weight $\varpi$, we test the ISFL schemes under $\varpi$=0.05 and $\varpi$=0.01.
 The results in Table \ref{compare_tab} imply that different $\varpi$ lead to similar model performance.
 Such outcome is comprehensible since we set $\varpi$ as a small constant in the constraints \eqref{Pa} of $\mathcal P^k_{\mathcal{T}}$ to ensure that all categories could contribute to the federated model at least in a low proportion.
 Moreover, according to the water-filling solution in Theorem \ref{thm3-opt-Gamma}, the optimal IS probability is only related to the minimal of $\Gamma$.
 Thus, the small value of $\varpi$ influence little on ISFL performance.